kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

   - "/blog/2020-01-09-integration-testing-in-k8s"
 ---

 In Kubernetes, you often come across projects that are true mosaics of cloud-native applications.
-In such a microservice architecture, we do not meet too many free-standing services - most of them have dependencies which may not be that obvious at a first glance.
+In such a microservice architecture, we do not meet too many free-standing services - most of them have dependencies which are not that obvious at a first glance.
 Integrating such pieces and checking if they all work together may be a daunting challenge.

 <!-- overview -->